naoshibaikyu/superbuddn/epilogues/incorrect7.md

 %

-Scruffy: It’s impossible to make a sentence without using the letter A.
+Scruffy Happy: It’s impossible to make a sentence without using the letter A.

 Tikiman: Despite your thinking, it is quite possible, yet difficult, to form one without the specific letter.
 Here’s one more to further disprove your theory.